-To support the continued development of a primary retail and commercial area that meets the needs of Rimbey and the surrounding area and provides a meeting place that contributes towards a strong community identity.
+To support the development of a commercial area that meets the needs of Rimbey and the surrounding area and provide a meeting place that contributes towards a strong community identity.

-- 6.2.1 To identify lands for future commercial development at locations highly accessible to residents, motorists and potential customers. - 6.2.2 To maintain its significance of a clearly identifiable commercial core along 50th Avenue. - 6.2.3 To provide an adequate supply of parking for customers - 6.2.4 To minimize conflicts between commercial and non-commercial land uses. - 6.2.5 To encourage aesthetically pleasing commercial development which is safe and a pedestrian friendly environment. - 6.2.6 To maintain Rimbey's role as a regional service centre providing commercial services to both the Town and the surrounding area. - 6.2.7 To attract new investment and businesses to the downtown area.
+- 6.1.1 To identify lands for future commercial development at locations easily accessible to residents and motorists. - 6.1.2 To sponsor and encourage the maintenance of a clearly identifiable commercial core along 50^{th} Avenue. - 6.1.3 To ensure that adequate parking is available. - 6.1.4 To minimize conflicts between commercial and non-commercial land uses. - 6.1.5 To encourage aesthetically pleasing commercial development. - 6.1.6 To maintain Rimbey's role as a regional service centre providing commercial services to both the Town and the surrounding area.

-- 6.3.1 The Town shall encourage the location of commercial development within the areas identified in Map 1. - 6.3.2 All commercial development shall be required to: - Have a high standard of design and development that complements or improves upon the appearance of existing development in the vicinity. - Have a high quality of landscaping and aesthetically pleasing site design; - Provide sufficient parking - Provide for safe on-site vehicular movement, safe and convenient pedestrian movement and, where possible, linkages to the open space system; and - Provide adequate buffering between the commercial development and surrounding existing and future residential areas in order to minimize potential noise, traffic, light and visual impacts. - 6.3.3 The Town shall encourage the development of a compact commercial central business area along 50th Avenue and encourage development and redevelopment to maximum allowable densities. - 6.3.4 The Town shall encourage mixed use development along 50th Avenue that includes complementary land uses such as community, cultural, recreational, entertainment, public uses, and residential uses above the main floor. - 6.3.5 The Town shall ensure that residential land remains in proximity to 50th Avenue in order to help maintain a vibrant and pedestrian friendly environment. - 6.3.6 The Town shall study the current parking requirements along 50th Avenue and ensure that any new developments provide adequate parking in accordance with the Land Use Bylaw - 6.3.7 To facilitate improvements and development within the 50th Avenue corridor, the Town may, in consultation with property owners of the area, prepare a design concept that promotes revitalization through addressing: - The protection of historical elements of the downtown core where feasible; - Developing themes which celebrate the Town's past and connection to its roots: - The integration of a variety of uses with the intent of creating an interesting and vibrant area; - Safe and convenient pedestrian movement, vehicle traffic patterns, and parking areas; and - The support of unique business opportunities within the downtown.
+- 6.2.1 The Town shall encourage the location of commercial development within the areas identified in Map 1. - 6.2.2 All commercial development shall be required to: - Have a high quality of external design and finishing that complements or improves upon the appearance of existing development in the vicinity;

-- 6.3.8 To facilitate improvements and development within the 50th Avenue corridor, the Town may, in consultation with property owners of the area, prepare architectural guidelines that support revitalization and address: - Streetscape improvements such as signage, tree planting, street furniture, and lighting; - Building orientation, design and appearance guidelines fostering an attractive and pedestrian friendly environment; and - The integration of any theme components through architectural guidelines.
+- Have a high quality of landscaping and aesthetically pleasing site design; - Provide adequate parking; - Provide for safe on-site vehicular movement, safe and convenient pedestrian movement and, where possible, linkages to the open space system; and - Provide adequate buffering between the commercial development and surrounding existing and future residential areas in order to minimize potential noise, traffic, light and visual impacts. - 6.2.3 The Town shall strive for the development of a compact commercial central business area along 50th Avenue and encourage development and redevelopment to maximum allowable densities. - 6.2.4 The Town shall encourage mixed use development along 50th Avenue that includes complementary land uses such as community, cultural, recreational, entertainment, public uses, and residential uses above the main floor. - 6.2.5 The Town shall ensure that residential land remains in proximity to 50th Avenue in order to help maintain a vibrant and pedestrian friendly environment. - 6.2.6 The Town shall study the current parking requirements along 50th Avenue and ensure that any new developments provide adequate parking. - 6.2.7 To facilitate improvements and development within the 50th Avenue corridor, the Town may, in consultation with property owners of the area, prepare a design concept that promotes revitalization through addressing: - The protection of historical elements of the downtown core where feasible; - Developing themes which celebrate the Town's past and connection to its roots; - The integration of a variety of uses with the intent of creating an interesting and vibrant area; - Safe and convenient pedestrian movement, vehicle traffic patterns, and parking areas; and - The support of unique business opportunities within the downtown. - 6.2.8 To facilitate improvements and development within the 50th Avenue corridor, the Town may, in consultation with property owners of the area, prepare architectural guidelines that support revitalization and address: - Streetscape improvements such as signage, tree planting, street furniture, and lighting; - Building orientation, design and appearance guidelines fostering an attractive and pedestrian friendly environment; and - The integration of any theme components through architectural guidelines.